diagrid-labs/dapr-workflow-demos/README.md

     }
     ```

-## Retail workflow sample
+## CheckoutWorkflow sample

-The Retail Workflow sample is a workflow that processes an order.
+The Checkout Workflow sample is a workflow that processes an order.
 The workflow takes an order payload as input and returns an order result as output.
 The workflow uses these activities:

 - `NotifyActivity`: Notifies the customer of the progress of the order.
 - `CheckInventoryActivity`: Checks if the inventory is sufficient.